-- In order to assist CMEA members and their dependants pursuing post secondary education, the CMEA Bursary Program was put in place.
+- In order to assist CMEA members and their dependents pursuing post-secondary education, the CMEA Bursary Program was put in place.

 - This policy states the governance concerning the CMEA Bursary Program.

-- The following are eligibility criteria for the Bursary Program:
+- The following are the eligibility criteria for the Bursary Program: